How Much Does It Cost To Get Your Teeth Cleaned

 Brushing and flossing regularly makes for good oral hygiene practice but it’s not sufficient.
-No matter how well you brush your teeth, you can’t remove every last food particles stuck between your teeth.
+No matter how well you brush your teeth, you can’t remove every last food particle stuck between your teeth.

-Plaque and tartar accumulation on your teeth cause gum disease, discoloration, and tooth loss.
-A dental teeth cleaning session removes all of the accumulated plaque and restores your oral health in a way that you simply can’t achieve on your own.
+Plaque and tartar accumulation on your teeth causes gum disease, discoloration, and tooth loss.
+Dental teeth cleaning session removes all of the accumulated plaque and restores your oral health in a way that you simply can’t achieve on your own.

-That’s why it’s important to schedule a professional teeth cleaning appointment to prevent gum diseases.
+That’s why it’s important to schedule professional teeth cleaning appointments to prevent gum diseases.

-In this article, we give you a quick overview of what dental deep cleaning is, what to expect from a deep cleaning session, and how much does it cost to get teeth cleaned at a dentist in Houston.
+In this article, we give you a quick overview of what dental deep cleaning is, what to expect from a deep cleaning teeth cost Houston, and how much does it cost to get teeth cleaned at a dentist in Houston.

 During a dental cleaning session, the dentist or dental hygienist removes all of the accumulated plaque and tartar from the difficult-to-reach areas of your mouth using a scalar.
 Before the procedure, however, the dentist uses local anesthesia to numb the relevant region so you don’t feel any pain or discomfort.